 The last option for wind turbine fire suppression systems is clean agent systems.
 These systems utilize suppression agents, like Chemours FM-200 and 3M Novec 1230, which are environmentally safe, leave no residue, does not damage equipment, and is safe for people in occupied spaces.
 The systems require minimal space for the clean agent cylinders and are less likely of a false discharge.
 Systems like Firetrace, do not require electricity and use fire detection tubing that is routed around fire-prone areas within the wind turbine.
 Once a fire is detected, the tubing will burst, activating the systems to release the clean agent to suppress the fire.

 Without regulations or mandates, it is the discretion of wind farm owners to protect wind turbines from fire risks and damage.
-As replacement costs escalate, loss of revenue from downtime, and reputational damage, protecting wind turbines from fire is crucial.
+As replacement costs escalate, lost revenue from downtime, and reputational damage, protecting wind turbines from fire is crucial.
 Fire suppression systems offer the protection wind farm owners need.
 As noted, there a variety of different types of fire suppression systems.
 It is key to select a system that is the most compatible with the equipment and areas you are protecting.